-Visiting Scholars are graduate students who require internship or research experience at another university prior to completion of their degree.
+Visiting Scholars are graduate students from another university who require an internship or research experience at UBC prior to completion of their degree.
 The student must be currently registered and in good standing at a recognized university.
 The work period forms part of the practical training requirements at their home institution.
 During the appointment time, visiting scholars will assist with research projects done by faculty members.
 All Visiting scholars must be registered at UBC as a Visiting International Research Student (VIRS).

 Eligibility for Admissions

 - A plan to conduct research only at UBC for one month or longer (maximum 12-months)